 Portrait photographs of the nine Nobel laureates of the University of Vienna are shown on modern glass steles.

-On the ceiling of the Main Ceremonial Chamber, there is the centrepiece "Triumph of Light" (Franz Matsch), framed by black-and-white reproductions of the faculty picture "Theology" (also by Franz Matsch) and "Philosophy", "Medicine" and "Jurisprudence" by Gustav Klimt.
-The three originals by Gustav Klimt were burnt at the end of the Second World War.
-The original version of "Theology" has survived and hangs in the Deanâ€™s office of the Faculty of Roman Catholic Theology.
+On the ceiling of the Main Ceremonial Chamber, there is the centrepiece 'Triumph of Light' (Franz Matsch), framed by black-and-white reproductions of the faculty picture 'Theology' (also by Franz Matsch) and 'Philosophy', 'Medicine' and 'Jurisprudence' by Gustav Klimt.
+The three originals by Gustav Klimt were destroyed by fire at the end of the Second World War.
+The original version of 'Theology' has survived and hangs in the Dean’s Office of the Faculty of Catholic Theology.

 Kurt Mühlberger: Palace of Knowledge.
 A historical stroll through the main building of the Alma Mater Rudolphina Vindobonensis.
 Published by the University of Vienna.
 Vienna: Böhlau Verlag 2008.

 Thomas Maisel: Scholars in Stone and Bronze.
 The Monuments in the Arcaded Courtyard of the University of Vienna.
 Vienna: Böhlau Verlag 2008.